-- The legal right to confiscate inappropriate items from pupils such as sharp implements - Statutory powers to discipline pupils who behave badly on the way to and from the School bringing it into disrepute. - The Senior Head of School and Head of School have the power to search pupils if they suspect one of them is carrying a knife or other offensive weapon. - A legal duty to make provision to tackle all forms of bullying.
+- The legal right to confiscate inappropriate items from pupils such as sharp implements - Statutory powers to discipline pupils who behave badly on the way to and from the School bringing it into disrepute. - The Head of School has the power to search pupils if they suspect one of them is carrying a knife or other offensive weapon. - A legal duty to make provision to tackle all forms of bullying.